KRmiyamoto/MiniProject3/README.md

 # MiniProject3: Text Layout

+NOTES FOR RESUBMISSION: Link to GitHub repo should be working properly.

 Practice with subtype polymorphism by further extending the text layout example from the text layout lab.

 Link: https://github.com/KRmiyamoto/MiniProject3